K-State New Employee Welcome

 The K-State New Employee Welcome program will occur once a month for half a day.
 The schedule will include topics such as benefits, resources, K-State history and traditions and campus resources.
 The program will be held in the K-State Alumni Association, Tadtman Boardroom.

-This session will introduce new employees to the principles that guide K-State, providing an in-depth discussion on the meanings behind these principles.
+This session will introduce new employees to the people, culture and principles that guide K-State.

 This session will provide need-to-know information containing basic and voluntary employee benefits as well as employee perks.